 Boarding: Boarding at the Kapālama Campus may be requested, but is not guaranteed.
 Boarding is not available at the Hawaiʻi or Maui campuses.

-Testing for All Middle and High School Applicants: Testing is in November and early December.
+Testing for All Middle and High School Applicants: Testing is in November.
 If an applicant is unable to attend one of Kamehameha’s scheduled tests, they must register to take the ISEE (Independent School Entrance Exam) at a Prometric testing center in their area.
-To meet our evaluation deadlines, testing for grades 6-9 must be completed by November 30, 2017, and testing for grades 10-12 must be completed by December 15, 2017.
+To meet our evaluation deadlines, testing for grades 6-11 must be completed by November 30, 2018.
+When prompted, please select school code 120055.
+Kamehameha Schools is not responsible for costs associated with testing at a Prometric site.

 Click here for: Prometric testing center locations